BOUHERYassine/Courses-Projects/README.md

     - Presentation of the article
     - We have shown that this algorithm cannot be Chebyshev accelerated : That means that we cannot trade between computation time (compute the gradient) and communication time (propagate the gradient to its neighbors)
     - We have shown that, at the moment the article was published, in general, asynchronous algorithms cannot compete against synchronous one
-    - Here, asynchonous means that the nodes are not all updated simultaneously.
+    - Here, asynchronous means that the nodes are not all updated simultaneously.

 ### Statistical Learning
 - Rademacher complexity, VC dimension, PAC learning